Preschool art creation is important for a number of reasons, from helping children to develop their creativity and imagination to assisting

 Introducing Ocean Art

-There are hundreds of great preschool art creation projects for an Ocean theme, and the children will really enjoy creating artwork that involves the sea.
+There are hundreds of great preschool art creation projects for an Ocean theme, and the children will really enjoy creating artwork that

 To start the topic, read “Ocean Life” by Brighter Vision, and “Little Ocean Explorers” by Anthony Lewis.
 For storytime, read “Commotion in the Ocean” by Giles Andreae.
 These books are all great introductions to the Ocean and will interest the children.
 Ask the children about their own visits to the Ocean, and what they think lives in the water.
 You could even introduce this with an Under the Sea circle-time session.